nickheyer/DiscoFlix/README.md

 waitress-serve --host 127.0.0.1 --port 5000 app:app
 ```

 If you would like to access the interface from another machine, for example if you were running this on a headless server - change the contents of `run.cmd` to the below code block.
-You would then access the interface via your Network IP (ie: http://192.168.1.76:5000)
+You would then access the interface via your Network IP (ex: http://192.168.1.76:5000)
 ```
 for /f "delims=[] tokens=2" %%a in ('ping -4 -n 1 %ComputerName% ^| findstr [') do set NetworkIP=%%a
 start "" http:%NetworkIP%:5000